The story of our strategy

 During this phase, we developed three programmes which evolved from their predecessors in phase one.
 The success and relevance of these programmes mean they have remained in place in phase three:

-In phase three we have also introduced a strategic stream of work that will lead to a much better understanding of the housing system by creating a systems map.
-The map will be used to identify ways that the sector can be changed, as well as which stakeholders are best placed to achieve success.
-More about phase three here.
+Additionally, phase three introduced a strategic stream of work aimed at deepening our understanding of the housing system through the development of a systems map.
+The map has been used to identify opportuntiies for sector-wide change, as well as determining which stakeholders are best placed to achieve success.

 Beyond Phase Three